guoyingtao/Trigger/README.md

 $ gem install cocoapods
 ```

-To integrate EchoTipCalc into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate SwiftTrigger into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'SwiftTrigger'